chtoucas/Abc/README.md

 bool b = some.Contains("value")       // == true
 bool b = some.Contains("other")       // == false

-// Contains() always returns false for an empty maybe. bool b = none.Contains("value")       // == false
-bool b = none.Contains("other")       // == false
+// Of course, Contains() always returns false if the maybe is empty. bool b = none.Contains("value")       // == false bool b = none.Contains("other")       // == false
 ```